Sunday, September 7, 2025

 This isn't the first time she has discussed these low moments throughout her career, and I don't usually find talk about overdoing it and continuing to do so, digging an already deep hole deeper, helpful.
 However, when she moved toward possible solutions after having fallen into the trench, I thought maybe she had something of value to offer her viewers after all.

 Admitting she needed to take a step back, either for emotional reasons or physical or both, seemed not just sensible for herself but a great suggestion for anyone who's feeling off in training.
 It's not new or earth-shattering information, but it beats some of the "LOOKIT WHAT I EAT" type videos she makes.
-But then all of a sudden, I could have sworn I dropped into the first episode in season seven of Black Mirror.
+Then all of a sudden, I could have sworn I dropped into the first episode in season seven of Black Mirror.
 I actually had a WTF moment when Allie, with a straight face, went from talking about athletes needing enough rest straight into a full-blown advertisement for a mattress.

 It's one of the most bizarre things I have ever witnessed on a runner's channel.
-What a turn-off and how bizarre, but this is the world we live in now, like it or not.
+What a turn-off and how strange, but this is the world we live in now, like it or not.
 Having promos as part of (not separate from) a serious conversation is jarring, and that's the nicest thing I can think of to say about her plug or her channel.

 On so many levels, Allie is a huge disappointment.
 I question why she decided to work with David Roche and have suspicions about him and several individuals associated with the whole Some Work, All Play cult, too.
 I'm glad I'm not the only one.
 Because I suspect these types of people are not as kind and easy-go-lucky as they pretend to be, I'll make it clear that I'm expressing an opinion, speculating, wondering aloud, not accusing, exactly.
 Wink wink.
 I have questions, though, and I scratch my head a lot when thinking about these types.